Returning myCOI User? Log In Here

 It’s no secret that construction projects can be dangerous, high-risk environments.
 However, as many of us working in the world of insurance understand, with great liability comes a great need for protection.

-In this blog, we’ll dive into construction risk management and discuss how construction and contracting companies can use proactive risk mitigation strategies to protect themselves.
+In this blog, we’ll dive into construction risk management and discuss how construction and contracting companies can use proactive risk management strategies to protect themselves.

 What Is the Construction Risk Management Process?